Margaret Janeway: Career

 Janeway practiced medicine in New York City.
-From 1942 to 1943, she held the rank of Lieutenant in the WACs, stationed at Fort Des Moines, Iowa.
+From 1942 to 1943, she held the rank of Lieutenant in the Women's Army Corps, stationed at Fort Des Moines, Iowa.
 From 1943 to 1947, Janeway was based in Algiers while she served with the United States Army Medical Corps in North Africa, one of the first American women doctors commissioned overseas during World War II.
-The New York Times described her as "the first woman doctor in the United States Army in the North Afircan theatre".
+The New York Times described her as "the first woman doctor in the United States Army in the North African theatre".
 She held the rank of Major, and had charge of an 25-bed hospital.

 After the war, Janeway was on the staff at Lenox Hill Hospital, was a consultant with the Veterans' Administration on the medical needs of women veterans, and was an appointed medical representative on the New York State Industrial Council.

 Personal life

 Janeway married banker John Davidson McLanahan in 1948.
-He died in 1969; she died in 1981, at the age of 85, at her home in New York City.
+He died in 1969.
+She died in 1981, at the age of 85, at her home in New York City.